Meme Encyclopedia

 About

-Replicate This Image 100 Times is an AI art trend where people use ChatGPT's image generation tool to try and create perfect replicas of an image.
-Repeated attempts to replicate an image such that it creates a chain of AI-generated images often leads to the image warping over time.
-The trend began with a post by Twitter / X user @papayathreesome in late March 2025, with Redditors on /r/ChatGPT continuing with the trend in April and May 2025.
-Several notable attempts to "Replicate This Image 100 Times" result in the subjects of the image warping into brown people with exaggerated features.
+Replicate This Image 100 Times, also known as Create the Exact Replica of This Image, Don't Change a Thing, is an AI art trend in which people use ChatGPT's image generation tool to try and create perfect replicas of an image by asking the model to recreate it over and over again.
+Repeated attempts to replicate an image such that it creates a chain of AI-generated images often lead to the image warping over time.
+The trend began with a post by Twitter / X user @papayathreesome in late March 2025, with Redditors on the /r/ChatGPT subreddit continuing with the trend in April and May 2025.
+Several notable attempts to "Replicate This Image 100 Times" result in the subjects of the image warping into brown people with exaggerated features, as well as various art styles.
 The trend is similar to Make It More AI Trend from 2023.

 Origin

-On March 27th, 2025, Twitter / X[1] user @papayathreesome posted a tweet that read, "asked gpt omni to recreate a photo of my friend. it did, but got a photo which looks synthetic and a bit off and isn't quite parsing as my friend."
-The initial tweet gathered over 400 likes in a month.
+On March 27th, 2025, Twitter / X[1] user @papayathreesome posted a tweet that read, "asked gpt omni to recreate a photo of my friend.
+It did, but got a photo which looks synthetic and a bit off and isn't quite parsing as my friend."
+The initial tweet gathered over 89,000 views and 400 likes in a month.

 A subsequent tweet in the thread showed X[2] user @papayathreesome running the image of their friend through the prompt, "create the exact replica of this image, don't change a thing," 74 times, resulting in his pale, culry haired friend being turned into a dark skinned, chubby woman resting her head on her hands.
-The tweet gathered over 5,000 likes in a month.
+The tweet gathered over 2.9 million views and 5,000 likes in a month.

 Spread